The State of Customer Journey Hijacking 2019

 - Google Chrome Mobile 10.20%

-To assess where in the customer journey site visitors are most interrupted by client-side ad injections, we segmented infected sessions by site section.
+To assess where in the customer journey site visitors are most interrupted by ad injections, we segmented hijacked sessions by site section.
 The findings show that Customer Journey Hijacking targets every key stage of the eCommerce sales funnel.
-While category and product pages registered the highest percentage of infected visitors, we can see that over one in ten visits were exposed to unsanctioned ads in every notable site section.
+While category and product pages registered the highest percentage of hijacked visitors, we can see that over one in ten visits were exposed to unsanctioned ads in every notable site section.

-Namogoo’s Customer Hijacking Prevention solution tracks conversion rates and other key eCommerce KPIs year-round, both for “infected” visitor sessions and “clean” visitor sessions.
+Namogoo’s Customer Hijacking Prevention solution tracks conversion rates and other key eCommerce KPIs year-round for both hijacked visitor sessions that are recovered by preventing ad injection, and unaffected visitor sessions.

 Perhaps the most important findings in this report crystalize the value of shoppers impacted by these very disruptions.
 These shoppers converted at close to triple the rate once ad injections were eliminated from their experience, abandoned checkout significantly less frequently, and viewed almost twice the number of pages during their web session.